Skip to main content

 The Marabou Stork is an impressive bird in terms of its size and stature.
 A marabou stork can be as tall as 5 feet (.1.5 meters) which is taller than most of the other big birds.

 Despite its imposing height, the Marabou Stork remains relatively lightweight.
 On average, it weighs around 15 pounds (7 kg).
-This lightness allows for efficient flight and enables the stork to soar gracefully across the African landscapes.
+This lightness allows for efficient flight and enables the stork to soar gracefully in the sky.

 3. Name Origins